IBM/db2developerextension-about/docs/the-basics/generating-ddl.md

 2. Select the required table and right-click it.
 3. From the menu, click the option **Generate DDL**.

-   The extension opens the DDL for the selected table structure in a read-only window.
+   The extension opens the DDL for the selected table structure in a read-only editor tab.
 You can copy the DDL for an object but cannot run it directly.

    ![Generate DDL]({{site.baseurl}}/assets/images/create-ddl.png)